Valeriy Ivashchenko: Later career

-Criminal proceeding
+Criminal proceeding and contrevercy

 On August 21, 2010, Ivashchenko was detained by the Military Prosecutor.
-He was accused of illegally deciding on Sale of Assets Feodosia ship & mechanical plant.
+He was accused of illegally deciding on the sale of the Feodosia Ship & Mechanical Plant's assets.
 He was arrested three days later.

 In June 2011, Ivashchenko announced an indefinite hunger strike in protest against the bias of the panel of judges, but soon stopped the hunger strike due to health.
-Ivashchenko's lawyers filed a complaint with the European Court of Human Rights in relation to a violation of pre-trial and during the trial.
+Ivashchenko's lawyers filed a complaint with the European Court of Human Rights in relation to violations of pre-trial and during the trial.
 In an interview with Kommersant, Ivashchenko said he had no relation to the sale of property alienation and CRS.